-An assessment of, and arrangements for, the management of the Council's principal budget risks is set out in section 22 of Chapter 3 of the draft Financial Plan.
+6.1 An assessment of, and arrangements for, the management of the Council's principal budget risks is set out in the Strategic risk section within Chapter 1 and Appendix E of the draft Financial Plan.

 7 Compliance Issues:

 7.1 How are the recommended decisions consistent with the City Council's priorities, plans and strategies?